dwave-examples/rna-folding/README.md

 Here, possible bonds are stored in a binary matrix, and the matrix is searched for possible stems.
-Possible stems (each corresponding to a decision variable) are stored in a dictionary structure to avoid comparing all combinations of stems when searching for pseudoknots and overlaps.
+Possible stems (each corresponding to a decision variable) are stored in a dictionary structure that reduces the number of comparisons necessary when searching for pseudoknots and overlaps.

 ## Code Specifics